 There are now more than 9,500 confirmed COVID-19 cases in Florida, and 781 confirmed cases in Palm Beach County.
 Palm Beach County leads the state for coronavirus deaths with 29 in all.

 Gabriel Law Team Provides Reliable Criminal Defense in Palm Beach County

-At The Law Office of Gabriel & Gabriel, our firm has helped people facing criminal charges in Palm Beach County and surrounding areas for more than 25 years.
+At The Law Office of Gabriel & Gabriel, Brian Gabriel has helped people facing criminal charges in Palm Beach County and surrounding areas for more than 30 years.
 Attorney Brian P. Gabriel has extensive experience fighting misdemeanor and felony charges.
-If you’re arrested for violating a stay at home order, contact our firm.
+If you’re arrested for violating a stay at home order, contact Brian Gabriel.
 Call 561-622-5575 or complete our contact form for a free consultation.
 You deserve quality representation at this time.